Where to go on safari in Zambia

-Our Zambia travel guide has insights on this beautiful country’s history and habits, giving you the heads-up on local food, currency and language before you travel.
+Insights on this beautiful country’s history, and heads-up on local food, currency and language before you travel...

-Victoria Falls is one of the Seven Natural Wonders of the World, a thundering curtain of water measuring 1.7km wide, plunging off a basalt plateau into a deep gorge below and producing dense clouds of mist.
+Victoria Falls is one of the Seven Natural Wonders of the World, a thundering curtain of water.

-The long Zambezi River spends much of its time winding through Zambia, following the border with Zimbabwe: you can explore it by canoe, spending nights wild camping on the river’s banks.
+The long Zambezi River spends much of its time winding through Zambia.

-To get some on-the-ground Zambia travel advice, we’ve talked to our suppliers for their tips on everything from trip planning and walking safaris to costs and expenses.
+To get some on-the-ground Zambia travel advice, we’ve talked to our suppliers for their tips on trip planning.